nitzan-massad/OpenBookTestSystem/system server/README.md

-# TruckNow-Server
+# Wiser-Server
-REST API for TruckNow
+REST API for Wiser